hanatos/vkdt/src/pipe/modules/ca/readme.md

 ## connectors

-* `input` the input buffer with chromatic aberrations
+* `input` the input buffer with chromatic aberrations, after the colour module
 * `output` the output buffer without chromatic aberrations